hyperspy/hyperspy/doc/user_guide/getting_started.rst

     >>> d.save("example_processed.tif")
     >>> # save the data as a png
     >>> d.save("example_processed.png")
-    >>> # save the data as an hdf5 file
+    >>> # save the data as an hspy file
-    >>> d.save("example_processed.hdf5")
+    >>> d.save("example_processed.hspy")

 Some file formats are much better at maintaining the information about how you processed your data.
-The preferred format in HyperSpy is hdf5, the hierarchical data format.
+The preferred format in HyperSpy is hspy, which is based on the HDF5 format.
 This format keeps the most information possible.

 There are optional flags that may be passed to the save function.
 See